West Hall (Rensselaer Polytechnic Institute): Troy Hospital (1891–1913/23)

-Originally built as Troy Hospital, the building opened in Fall 1871 and remained in operation until 1913.
 At the end of the Civil War, the growth of Troy and two fires at the old hospital site resulted in plans for a new and larger hospital, which was located at Fulton and 8th Streets.
-The new Old Troy Hospital was completed in the fall of 1871 in the “Grant style” of building and attracted young, newly minted physicians to the upgraded facility that was thought to be on the leading edge of health care in the U.S. As a hospital the building was the second site of Troy Hospital founded by Daughters of Charity in 1850, and the new building was at a higher elevation to increase "natural ventilation".
-The hospital was the first full-service hospital outside of New York City and intended to treat "the poor and indigent of the city", the industrial workers, and Irish Catholic immigrants whom the Catholic priests would not visit because of their residence in almshouses and orphanages.
-But over the years it developed private rooms for the more affluent members of the Troy community to have respite.
+The Old Troy Hospital was completed in the fall of 1871 in the “Grant style” of building.
+It attracted young, newly minted physicians to the upgraded facility that was thought to be on the leading edge of health care in the U.S. As a hospital, the building was the second site of Troy Hospital founded by Sisters of Charity in 1850, and the new building was at a higher elevation to increase "natural ventilation".

+The hospital was the first full-service hospital outside of New York City.
+It treated "the poor and indigent of the city", the industrial workers, and Irish Catholic immigrants whom the Catholic priests would not visit because of their residence in almshouses and orphanages.
+Over the years, it developed private rooms for the more affluent members of the Troy community to have respite.
 In 1895 the hospital added a “special operating room suite” and began a nursing school.

 The hospital attracted several physicians of note.
 Dr. John Thorn was the first appointed physician.
 Thorn trained in England, was one of early Troy’s most famous residents, and was twice elected mayor.
 A service offered in 1905 was the availability of horse-drawn ambulances.
-Between 1913 and 1923 the building languished and was not in use.
+Between 1913 and 1923, the building languished and was not in use.

 Catholic Central High School (1923–1952)

-In the spring of 1923, Bishop Gibbons of the Albany Catholic Diocese began a movement to raise capital to transform the old Troy Hospital into a Catholic Central High School.
+The Sisters of Charity sold the building to the Albany Diocese in 1922.
+In the spring of that year, Bishop Gibbons of the Albany Catholic Diocese began a movement to raise capital to transform the hospital into a Catholic Central High School.
 A total of $250,000 was raised and a reconstruction plan of the building was implemented.
 The Diocese added an auditorium, gymnasium, and cafeteria.

-Classes began in 1923, but not in the intended building.
-Delays caused classes to be held at St. Peter's Lyceum until early 1924.
-During West Hall's tenure as Catholic Central High School it acquired many of the classroom structures we see today, including separate entrances for the sexes.
-Visible still to this day are the southernmost entrance labeled "Boys" and the northernmost entrance labeled "Girls".
-The building transferred to RPI in 1952.
+The school opened in 1923, but delays caused classes to be held at St. Peter's Lyceum until early 1924.
+During West Hall's tenure as Catholic Central High School, it acquired many of the classroom structures seen today, including separate entrances for the sexes.
+Currently visible are the southernmost entrance labeled "Boys" and the northernmost entrance labeled "Girls".